hermeznetwork/wallet-ui/Readme.md

 ## Getting Started

 The steps assume you have the Rollup repo in the same directory as this one and that you ran `npm install` in rollup folder, rollup/rollup-operator folder and wallet-ui folder.
-The Rollup repo should be in the *MetaMask* branch.
+The Rollup repo should be in the *metamask* branch.
 Check also that you have installed ganache-cli and truffle: `npm install -g ganache-cli`, `npm install -g truffle`

 You need 4 different terminals to end up running: